Learning and living Europe in three languages

 - Economy and Globalisation

-The key fact of the last twenty-five years has been the manifold increase of exchanges across the world, in particular in the context of a transition of socialist countries to a market economy and of the rise of new powers.
+A key dynamic of the last twenty-five years has been the manifold increase of exchanges across the world, particularly in the context of a transition of socialist countries to market economies and of the rise of new powers.
 Within this framework, the module analyses the exchanges of goods, services and capitals between countries, considering WTO rules of free trade as well as protectionism.

 - Professional Skills Workshops